 I woke up this morning to a deep quiet outside my window.
 The window was open a few inches (I like sleeping with cold air on my face.)
 Most mornings, even as late as yesterday morning, I awake to the chatter of tiny songbirds in the lilacs just outside.
 This morning all was silent.
-It was our first snow and I knew my paint palette was going to change with the season.

 Thank you to everyone who has become a collector of our art, who has come in to 1+1=1 Gallery to look, appreciate, help, buy, and just visit, get/give hugs.
 We couldn’t have done 11 months without you!

 Now we are asking for your help and support again.
 This time we need cash flow to remodel our new gallery down the street.